prpole/dissertation/chapter2/main.md

 land-hungry, and she took delight in believing she had bred true; for had not she, despite her life passed in a city, found this same land-hunger in her?
-And was she not going forth to satisfy that hunger, just as her people of old time had done, as her father and mother before her? [@london_valley_1999 239]
+And was she not going forth to satisfy that hunger, just as her people of old time had done, as her father and mother before her?[@london_valley_1999 239]

-She delights in identifying their hunt for land with an imagined racial identity predicated on conquest, conquest of the very type London attempts to justify in *The Acorn-Planter*.
+She delights in identifying their hunt for land with an imagined racial identity predicated on conquest, conquest of the type London attempts to justify in *The Acorn-Planter*.
 Furthermore, Saxon's perspective in this moment is defined by racial essentialism and genetic determinism, imagining individual characteristics as arising out of a racial "seed" and embracing an ideal of